Keisha the Sket

-Keisha the Sket (originally Keisha Da Sket) is an erotic coming-of-age novel, written by a 13-year-old Black London schoolgirl in text-speak, using London slang.
+Keisha the Sket (originally Keisha Da Sket) is an erotic coming-of-age novel, written by a 13-year-old Black London schoolgirl in text-speak, using Black British English.
 It was originally published online in instalments in the 2000s and went viral via smartphones.
 It was published in print for the first time in 2021, with the formerly anonymous author, now an academic, using the name Jade LB, and won the British Book Awards 2022 in the Discover Book of the Year category.

 Synopsis

-Keisha is a 17-year-old "top sket" (slut) from the "ends" (the working-class, heavily minority outskirts of London), who finds she enjoys sex.
+Keisha is a 17-year-old "top sket" (sexually promiscuous woman) from the "ends" (the working-class, heavily minority outskirts of London), who finds she enjoys sex.
 The novel recounts her interactions with "the mandem" (boys), including both an idealised lover and a gang rape as well as non-sexual violence.
 A passage early in the book reads: "I lay bck dwn an jus thought abat all da eventz of yesterday.
 Imagine dat, I gt lashed twice, gt a hubby and shanked sum1!
 Rahhh!"